datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Gun Ownership Tiers Call Out Impact on FSR

-High ownership states account for 12 ot the 13 states with the highest FSR levels.
+High ownership states account for 12 of the 13 states with the highest FSR levels.
 Low ownership states included 11 of the 13 lowest FSR states.
 Hawaii is almost certainly misrepresented as a high ownership state.
 Dr. Michael Siegel's proxy data suggests an average ownership rate of only 12.2% as compared to 45.1% from the Kalesan 2013 survey data.

 ![](07_Capstone_Report_files/figure-markdown_github/fsr_own_tier-1.png)